sridaranathiyappan/forumsri/distributor-master.md

 **Creating the  Distributor**

- New Distributor creation request will be raised by company sales team to the admin team with required distributor details Sales Admin adds the required information of the Distributor in the system while creating a new distributor masters.
+* New Distributor creation request will be raised by company sales team to the admin team with required distributor details
+* Sales Admin adds the required information of the Distributor in the system while creating a new distributor masters.
 Distributor details like Distributor Name, Address, Email Address,TIN,Phone number,shipping address details are mandatory while creating a new Distributor into the system
-Given master information can be edited any number of times by the Sales admin if the Distributor requests for it.
+* Given master information can be edited any number of times by the Sales admin if the Distributor requests for it.
-There should also be an provision for the Sales admin to create the Distributor  and do the Order placement at the same time, Salesman also optionally adds the Credit Card(s) , Netbanking account details to the Distributor master.
-In order to active the online payments for the primary purchase in future
+* There should also be an provision for the Sales admin to create the Distributor  and do the Order placement at the same time, Salesman also optionally adds the Credit Card(s) , Netbanking account details to the Distributor master.
+* In order to active the online payments for the primary purchase in future.

 **Finding the Distributor**